 We know what you mean.
 It seems Google is constantly changing and tweaking their algorithm in an effort to improve their search experience and accuracy.
-We should be grateful, as these changes help our customers better connect with the services or products they’re searching for, it still seems like a huge task to keep up with the latest “best practices” for your website when it comes to search.
+We should be grateful, as these changes help our customers better connect with the services or products they’re searching for, it still seems like a huge task to keep up with the latest “best practices” for your website when it comes to search and SEO.

 But don’t worry, we’ve got your back.
 Read on to understand exactly what this new “Mobile-First Index” entails and what your company needs to do to stay ahead of the game.

 Mobile vs Desktop: How Searching the Internet has Changed

 Mobile devices are so much part of our lifestyle these days that finding an individual without a smartphone or tablet is like finding a needle in a haystack.
 Being as the internet isn’t even 30 years old, it’s amazing how much we take for granted having all this information available right in our pockets or purses.

 As so many people use their mobile devices to search the internet, it has become the practice for web marketers to create a mobile version and a desktop version of a website by utilizing ‘responsive design’.
 This way, when someone is searching from a mobile device the mobile version appears, and vice versa.
 Mobile versions of websites are created to be faster, easier, and more efficient for use from mobile devices.

 Google has found that the majority of internet searches performed are mobile, as opposed to from a desktop computer.
 Even so, when deciding how to rank websites in the search, Google has (up to this point) looked at the desktop version of websites.

 With the upcoming “Mobile-First Index”, however, Google is planning to switch over to looking at the mobile version of websites instead.